agbernard/ingest-demo/README.md

 ===========

 ###Use Case
-As a content supplier, I want to call a service that will trigger the ingestion of new or updated content from a server of my choosing.
+As a content supplier, I want to call a service that will trigger the ingestion of my new or updated content from a server of my choosing.

 ###Design
 1. The content supplier will trigger the ingestion of their content via a REST service provided by the content distributor.